OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document).md

 5.2 Gacha Draw Flow
 BattleManager receives draw_gacha_requested(tier_tag).
 It queries _battle_instances for instances with location_container_tag == "BATTLE_DRAW_POOL_[tier_tag]".
-If the pool is empty, it reshuffles by finding instances in the BATTLE_DISCARD_PILE and changing their location properties back to the draw pool.
+If a draw or merge action causes a tiered battle inventory pool to become empty, it is automatically and immediately replenished with all corresponding GachaBalls from the BATTLE_DISCARD_PILE.
+This ensures a player never attempts to draw from a visibly empty pool if matching items exist in the discard pile.
 It picks a random instance and changes its location properties to an available slot in BATTLE_PLAYER_BENCH or BATTLE_ITEM_INVENTORY.
 It emits instance_location_changed(drawn_uuid).
 5.3 Merge Flow